 In recent years I've returned to performing music, part time.
 In 2003 I wrote an orchestral arrangement of Graham Nash's song "Teach Your Children," which Nash sang with the remarkable 100-member Contemporary Youth Orchestra in Cleveland, in a concert devoted to Nash's music.
 In October 2008, I co-produced and performed in a concert with Peter Yarrow (of Peter, Paul and Mary) and several other artists at the Beachland Ballroom in Cleveland.

-I currently perform with a folk-pop group called Long Road (see the Long Road page), and also accompany my brother, singer-songwriter Noah Budin, with whom I produced Noah's most recent CD, Metaphor, and we are currently finishing his third CD.
+My folk-pop group, Long Road (see the Long Road page), is currently on hiatus.
+I also accompany my brother, singer-songwriter Noah Budin, with whom I produced his most recent CD, Metaphor, and we are currently finishing his third CD.

-I have has also worked as a comedian and as a comedy writer for stage and radio personalities.
-And I present lectures and workshops on various aspects of the history of rock and folk music, and on writing.
+I have has also worked as a comedian, and as a comedy writer for stage and radio personalities.
+And I present lectures and workshops on various aspects of the history of rock and folk music.